goshacodes/backstub/README.md

 3. Probably something else is not supported, you can always open an issue to discuss and a PR

 ## Gratitudes
-If this library makes you so incredibly happy, that you really want to donate - contact me using link in profile
+If this library makes you so incredibly happy, that you really want to donate - contact me using link in github profile

 ## Search Optimization
 scala tests, scala test, testing in scala, scala testing, scalatest, specs2, scalamock, zio mock, mockito scala